AugustHuangMX/digitalgardenhzd/content/International trade.md

 ---

-The above are the content taught in [[ECON2005 Macroeconomics MOC]], Below I will talk more about the content in the course [[International Trade]] in Bristol.
+The above are the content taught in [[ECON2005 Intermediate Macroeconomics]], Below I will talk more about the content in the course [[International Trade]] in Bristol.

 - [[Ricardian Trade Theory]]
 - [[Heckscher-Ohlin Model]]